Powell at Jackson Hole: Economy's solid growth could require additional Fed hikes to fight inflation

 Many traders in the financial markets envision not only a soft landing but an acceleration of growth.
 Those expectations have helped fuel a surge in bond yields, notably for the 10-year Treasury note, which heavily influences long-term mortgage rates.
 Accordingly, the average fixed rate on a 30-year mortgage has reached 7.23%, the highest level in 22 years.
 Auto loans and credit card rates have also shot higher and could weaken borrowing and consumer spending, the lifeblood of the economy.

+Likewise, Sonia Meskin, head of U.S. macro at BNY Mellon Investment Management, said she worries that the financial markets are “underestimating the chances of a harder, delayed landing.’’

+“Much of the tightening might still be in the pipeline,’’ Meskin said, and the full impact of higher rates might not hit until next year.

-Some economists say those higher long-term rates might lessen the need for further Fed hikes because by slowing growth, they should help cool inflation pressures.
+Some economists say they think that much higher long-term rates in the bond market might lessen the need for further Fed hikes because by slowing growth, those long-term rates should help cool inflation pressures.
 Indeed, many economists say they think the Fed's July rate increase will prove to be its last.

 Credit: AP